 In late October 2021, Crunchyroll announced that the Don’t Toy with Me, Miss Nagatoro English dub release date is scheduled for January 11, 2021.
 The English dub cast hasn’t been announced yet.

 As of the last update, Studio Telecom Animation Film, King Records, or any company related to the production of the anime has not officially confirmed the Don’t Toy with Me, Miss Nagatoro Season 2 release date.
 Nor has the production of a Don’t Toy with Me, Miss Nagatorosequel been announced.

 Once the news is officially confirmed this article will be updated with the relevant information.

-In the meantime, it’s possible to speculate about when, or if, the Ijiranaide, Nagatoro-san Season 2 premiere date will occur in the future.
+In the meantime, it’s possible to speculate about when the Ijiranaide, Nagatoro-san Season 2 premiere date will occur in the future.

 The Don’t Toy with Me, Miss Nagatoro reviews from fans have just been average.
 While some fans find the comedic antics to be hilarious due to the voice-acting and dynamic facial expressions, others believe Nagatoro’s behavior as a sadistic kohai crosses the line from teasing into abusive bullying and thus don’t find any humor at all in the TV show.

 There is a reason why the manga series’s unofficial English title is Please Don’t Bully Me, Nagatoro-san.
 Arguably, those who rage quit early on did so before they could see the evolving dynamic.